List of Power Rangers Lost Galaxy characters: Deviot

-Deviot (whose name was based on the term 'devious') was a psychopathic and treacherous pierrot-themed robotic alien who sought the power of Scorpius' cocoon.
+Deviot (whose name was based on the term 'devious') is a psychopathic and treacherous pierrot-themed cyborg who sought the power of Scorpius' cocoon.
 Soon after his appearance, he developed a strong hatred toward Maya, the Yellow Galaxy Ranger, and would often attack her first during battle.
 Deviot appeared on the scene with three Zords that he attacked the Galaxy Rangers and Galactabeasts with in battle.
 However, these Zords turned to good, having once been Galactabeasts.
 After continuous failures, Deviot stole the legendary Galaxy Book, and used its power to mutate.
 He was defeated, but survived, returned in his old form and joined forces with Captain Mutiny.
 After escaping the Lost Galaxy, and surviving to the destruction of Mutiny's Castle by unknown way, Deviot was attacked by Trakeena, and both fell into the cocoon.
-The being that emerged was an amalgam of Deviot's evil and Trakeena's power.
+The being that emerged was an amalgam of both Deviot and Trakeena.
 Trakeena possessed one of his blasters on her right arm, and had a metallic echo to her voice as well.
 His physical traits were purged after her transformation into an insect, although his influence remained.
 Whatever remained of Deviot was destroyed when Trakeena was finally destroyed by the Lights of Orion powered Omega Megazord in Power Rangers: Lightspeed Rescue.
 Deviot shared many characteristics with the Power Rangers in Space villain, Darkonda as both were treacherous and deceptive and clashed with a fellow villain possessing more honorable qualities.

 Deviot is voiced by Bob Papenbrook.

 Villamax

-Villamax is a leather-clad warrior who is first seen on the planet Onyx with his sidekick Kegler.
+Villamax is a leather-clad biker warrior who is first seen on the planet Onyx with his sidekick Kegler.
 He aids Trakeena when she is attacked by unscrupulous patrons of the Onyx bar, and agrees to train her as a warrior.
 When Scorpius is mortally wounded by the Rangers, Villamax returns to the Scorpion Stinger with Trakeena and serves as one of her generals.
 Villamax's honorable qualities often clash with the ruthless evil of Deviot (one notable instance is when he let the other Rangers and the Magna Defender go after Leo agreed to give himself up to Trakeena, which he promised to do beforehand).
 Villamax is particularly horrified when Trakeena and Deviot merge and Trakeena becomes a merciless maniac.
 When Villamax saves a young girl during Trakeena's assault on Terra Venture and she gives him a flower, Villamax wants nothing more than for Trakeena to stop her chaos.
 When Villamax attempts to reason with Trakeena, she kills him and crushes the flower.
 Villamax's final words to Trakeena were, "You've learned nothing."
-Villamax's death was avenged after the Omega Megazord killed Trakeena.

-Villamax made a cameo in the footage in Power Rangers Beast Morphers episode "Making Bad".
+Villamax made a cameo in the archive footage in Power Rangers Beast Morphers episode "Making Bad".

 Villamax is voiced by David Lodge.